MallocArray/airgradient_esphome/packages.md

 By default collects readings every second.
 Since this device has a limited lifespan, it is possible to extend the life by collecting readings less frequently.
 Could introduce a new failure mode as the fan shuts down, allowing insects to get inside past the fan that is no longer spinning after 30 seconds.

-Collects readings every 2 minutes
+Collects readings every 2 minutes by default, but can be modifed by adding an entry under substitutions, ensuring the value is surrounded by double quotes
+`pm_update_interval: "2min"`

 ## sensor_pms5003t_2_extended_life.yaml